wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the **Security events** module and add the filters in the search bar to query the alerts.
+To do this, go to the **Threat hunting** module and add the filters in the search bar to query the alerts.

 -  Ubuntu - ``rule.id:(651 OR 100100)``